IMMJ-MA Code of Ethics

 - In many cases, information initially coming via Twitter or social media will serve simply as a tip, you need to check out and report the information in a regular way, quoting more solid sources.

 - If you go ahead, state “Twitter users said/ posted xxx”, say how much or how little we know about the source and whether you were able to contact them directly.

 - Be mindful that copyright applies to the Internet.
-The person posting material might hold copyright, or worse, they might not hold copyright.
-The material could originate from a private individual, a company or another news organisation.
+The person posting material might hold the copyright, or worse, they might not hold the copyright.
+The material could originate from a private individual, a company or another news organization.
 Wherever possible, we must seek to find and seek permission from the originator of the material.

 Understand that Video journalism & Photojournalism have different ethical standards.

 This is confusing and hard to explain.
 The rules of photojournalism are more codified than video journalism, I believe there is a lack of discussion on this topic.
 Follow the rules you know for photojournalism.
 There is one major difference that is accepted by the industry.
 Unlike photojournalism, you may ask someone in a video to do something (so long as they would typically do it) at a different time.
 For example, if your character is a boxer and usually goes for a morning run 5 times a week.
 You are scheduled to shoot on the weekend, you might ask them to do their morning run, exactly as they normally would and follow along.
 You also might ask someone to hold an action for a few moments so that you can get into a room to film them enter for example.
 A photojournalist would NOT do this.
 If you are filming an action DO NOT ASK YOUR SUBJECT TO REPEAT THE ACTION SO THAT YOU CAN FILM A NICE SEQUENCE.
 Some video journalists and documentarians will do this.
 While it is a grey area we believe this crosses a line.
 If you do this, it must be clear and not mislead viewer.
 If you are filming quick action where you’d like more angles for better sequencing ask a friend to operate a second camera.